-As you may have guessed from the title, the abbreviation QCE stands for Queensland Certificate of Education and is a globally accredited body for preparing senior secondary year students for their tertiary degrees.
+As you may have guessed from the title, the abbreviation QCE stands for Queensland Certificate of Education and is a globally accredited body for preparing senior secondary year students for their tertiary degrees whether that be in Queensland, interstate or internationally.

 The QCE cert lies under the regulation of Queensland Curriculum and Assessment Authority (QCAA), a statutory body of the Queensland government.
 The QCE certificate is seen as evidence of your credibility and flexibility in learning a broad spectrum of subjects, showcasing your skills for a subsequent degree.

-In other words, the QCE certification exemplifies that the senior secondary education model is not a one-size-fits-all type of learning curriculum.
-Most students start thinking about their QCE subjects and course selection in the start of their Year 10.
-The end goal is to satisfactorily complete all the QCE requirements by the end of Year 12.
+In other words, the QCE certification exemplifies that the senior secondary education model is not a one-size-fits-all type of learning curriculum but rather a model that can vary drastically based on the students desires and goals.
+Most students start thinking about their QCE subjects and course selection in the start of Year 10 and the end goal is to satisfactorily complete all the QCE requirements by the end of Year 12.

 This senior pathway planning involves school teachers working in close conjunction with students and their parents to develop a Senior Education and Training (SET) plan.
 The SET plan is structured according to the interests, ambitions and learning needs of each student.
-It specifically highlights the student’s trajectory of education in years 11 and 12.
+It specifically highlights the student’s trajectory of education in years 11 and 12 and aims to guide them throughout their studies.

 If you are looking for further guidance on how to plan your educational route during high school, our admission experts can provide complimentary feedback to help attain your goal with minimal efforts.